anonymous17897234/TWIN/README.md

 ### Note on Persona-driven Prompting

-The "Persona-driven prompting" approach in this repository corresponds to the "LLM-Twin approach" discussed in the paper.
+The "Persona-driven prompting" approach in this repository corresponds to the "LLM-Mirror approach" discussed in the paper.

 ### Accessing Results